Top 11 Communication Skills and How You Can Improve Them

 Our contributor, Kristie Stocker, a keynote speaker, leadership consultant, and success coach, believes that listening is the most important skill we should have:

-To note, listening doesn’t mean staying quiet while the other person is talking, and then you jump in as soon as they’re done.
-Listening means actually digesting what they’re saying, pondering it, and asking questions for more understanding.”
+To note, listening doesn’t mean staying quiet while the other person is talking, and then jumping in as soon as they’re done.
+Listening means actually digesting what they’re saying, pondering it, and asking questions for more understanding.

 If you want to be a better listener, here’s what you should do: